Carabost, New South Wales

 Gold was known to exist in the area, from at least the late 1880s, but Carabost was not as well known for gold, as the neighbouring mining areas of Humula and Tumbarumba.
 During the 1920s, parts of the locality of Carabost were mined for gold by dredging.

 Climate

-Being the first of the higher ground on the South West Slopes in a westerly wind, Carabost experiences cool maximum temperatures relative to its altitude (particularly in winter), averaging just 9.1 C in July.
+Being the first of the higher ground on the South West Slopes in a westerly wind, the region experiences cool maximum temperatures relative to its altitude (particularly in winter), averaging just 9.1 C in July.
 The site was located in a pine plantation at 580 m above sea level, operated from 1938 until 1969 by the Carabost Forest Headquarters.